Navigating High-Conflict Divorce

 • Rigid Boundaries: Communication is minimal and strictly business-like.

-• Separate Domains: What happens in Dad’s house stays there; what happens in Mom’s house stays there.
+• Separate Domains: What happens in one household stays there.

 • Low Contact: You are not collaborating; you are operating in separate silos to reduce conflict.